chantastic/sites/chan.dev/src/content/posts/test-component-interactions-in-storybook.md

 ## Interaction tests reveals a11y issues

-Let's interacting with the whole app using interactions (user events).
+Let's interact with the whole app using interactions (user events).

 Start with a new story file, using [testing-library](https://testing-library.com).